GerritCodeReview/k8s-gerrit/helm-charts/gerrit-slave/README.md

     directory from a persistent volume to `/var/gerrit/git` in the container.
 For Gerrit to find the correct directory, this has to be set to `git`.

+- `gerrit.serverId`

+    In Gerrit-version higher than 2.14 Gerrit needs a server ID, which is used by NoteDB.
+Gerrit would usually generate a random ID on startup, but since the gerrit.config file is read only, when mounted as a ConfigMap this fails.
+    Thus the server ID has to be set manually!

 - `gerrit.canonicalWebUrl`

     The canonical web URL has to be set to the Ingress host.